caspersd/portfolio/README.md

 This is a portfolio of my DataScience Projects.
-Navigate to INSERT LINK to see more visually appealing rending of website (github page)
+Navigate to https://caspersd.github.io/portfolio/ to see more visually appealing rending of website (github page)